100 Notable alumni of

 -

-Wu Chun is a Taiwanese-Bruneian singer, actor, and entrepreneur.
-He was a member of Fahrenheit, a Taiwanese Mandopop vocal quartet boy band, from its debut in 2005 until June 2011.
-Wu Chun has been featured in various Taiwanese television series, including Tokyo Juliet (2006), Hanazakarino Kimitachihe (2006), Romantic Princess (2007), Hot Shot (2008), Sunshine Angel also known as Sunny Girl(2011), and Kindaichi Case Files (2012–2013).
-His film roles include The Butterfly Lovers (2008) and Lady of the Dynasty (2014).
-He has amassed a significant following on the Chinese social media site Sina Weibo.
+Goh Kiat Chun, known as Wu Chun (Chinese: 吳尊; pinyin: Wú Zūn), is a Bruneian singer, actor, and entrepreneur.
+He was a founding member of Fahrenheit, a Taiwanese Mandopop vocal quartet boy band.
+He left the group in June 2011.
+Wu Chun has appeared in numerous Taiwanese television series including Tokyo Juliet, Hanazakarino Kimitachihe, Romantic Princess, Hot Shot, Sunny Girl, and Kindaichi Case Files (2012–2013).
+His film roles include The Butterfly Lovers (2008) and Lady of the Dynasty.
+He maintains a presence on Sina Weibo.

 -